wp-plugins/bbpress-new-ui/readme.txt

 A great plugin that changes the interface of the forum: now he looks beautiful, fresh and in dark/light colors with plugin settings.
 The plugin integrated with plugin "bbPress admin replies".

 Languages:
-  English
-  Russian
-  German
+English;
+German;
+Russian;
-  Brazilian Portuguese
+Brazilian Portuguese;

+If you want to add your language - just write me in admin@dk4000.com!

 Features: